GetStream/webrtc-android/README.md

 If you want to have a better grasp of how WebRTC works, such as basic concepts of WebRTC, relevant terminologies, and how to establish a peer-to-peer connection and communicate with the signaling server in Android, check out the articles below:

+- **[WebRTC for the Brave](https://getstream.io/resources/projects/webrtc/)**: This lesson consists of several modules aimed at helping developers better understand the concepts of WebRTC.
+From making your first call using peer-to-peer to deep technical breakdowns of common WebRTC architectures, we provide a step-by-step guide to understanding the nuances of the framework.
 - **[Building a Video Chat App: WebRTC on Android (Part1)](https://getstream.io/blog/webrtc-on-android/)**
 - **[Building a Video Chat App: WebRTC in Jetpack Compose (Part2)](https://getstream.io/blog/webrtc-jetpack-compose/)**
 - **[Pre-built Android WebRTC Library: Buld Your Own WebRTC Library for Android](https://getstream.io/resources/projects/webrtc/library/android/)**